Marsilea-viz/marsilea/examples/README.rst

 Gallery
 =======

-Below shows a series of visualization to generated with heatgraphy
+Below shows a series of visualization generated with marsilea.